Heart Valve Disease

 - Protecting heart valves from further damage.

 Currently, no medicines can cure heart valve disease.
-However, lifestyle changes and medicines often can treat symptoms successfully and delay complications for many years.
+However, lifestyle changes and medications often can treat symptoms successfully and delay complications for many years.
 Eventually, though, you may need surgery to repair or replace a faulty heart valve.

 Preventing, Treating, or Relieving the Symptoms of Other Related Heart Conditions